 All the best places where the kids can scoot, skate or board to their heart's content!

 When it comes to entertaining the little ones, we love fun, free things to do with kids on the Little Red Dot.
 Bonus points for outdoor fun so they can get a dose of fresh air in their lungs!
 We’ve already listed the best playgrounds in Singapore, and our fave places for family bike rides.
 But for the little speed demons out there, we’ve gone one better: the best places to go scooting in Singapore!
-That’s right, we’re listing the top spots to experience on their kids scooters so they can burn off some of that crazy energy!
+That’s right, we’re listing the top spots for kids to take their scooters for a ride and burn off some of that crazy energy!

 Where to go scooting in Singapore